Adversarial Risk via Optimal Transport and Optimal Couplings: Models in adversarial machine learning

-To quantify the impact of an adversary, notions of adversarial risk have been proposed in the literature.
-We discuss two such notions here: (i) adversary perturbs data points, and (ii) adversary perturbs data distributions.
+To quantify the impact of an adversary, several notions of adversarial risk have been proposed in the literature.
+We highlight two most popular notions: (i) adversary perturbs data points, and (ii) adversary perturbs data distributions.